about · email me · subscribe

 ← previous page · next page →

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is Popularity of the first name Stevie and the second variable is Lululemon's stock price (LULU).
-The chart goes from 2008 to 2022, and the two variables track closely in value over that time.
+The first variable is Bachelor's degrees awarded in Mathematics and statistics and the second variable is Lockheed Martin's stock price (LMT).
+The chart goes from 2012 to 2021, and the two variables track closely in value over that time.
 Small Image

 What else correlates?